 Each page was destroyed immediately after use.

-often in relation to the number stations on the
+often in relation to the mysterious Numbers Stations

-The one shown here is from the internal collection
+The OTP booklet shown here is from the internal collection

-Each letter of the plaintext is 'mixed' with one element from the OTP.
+Each letter of the plaintext is 'added' to one element from the OTP

 This results in a ciphertext that has no relation with the plaintext when the